web counter

 LEO X AND CLEMENT VII

-THE REIGN OF CHARLES V
+THE REIGN OF THE EMPEROR CHARLES V

 SULEIMAN "THE MAGNIFICENT"

-THE REIGN OF HENRY VIII
+THE REIGN OF HENRY THE EIGHT

 THE GOLDEN AGE OF THE BRISTISH EMPIRE.